russellmcc/eurorack_headphones/README.md

-This is a nascent, unfinished design for a small headphone amp/line output module for eurorack modular synthesizers.
+This is a tested design for a small headphone amp/line output module for eurorack modular synthesizers.

+Most of the construction is SMT, with the exception of user-replaceable socketted op-amps.

 Please use the BOM.txt to order parts.